June-Skeeter/Module4_GEOS270/docs/Application_Part1.md

 <img src="content/images/CSZ.png" alt="hi" class="inline"/>

-## Traditional Knowlege and Records of Past Tsunamis
+## Traditional Knowledge and Records of Past Tsunamis

 Despite the scientific communities’ assumptions that the CSZ was not a threat, knowledge of the destructive potential of the CSZ was preserved in the oral histories of coastal indigenous peoples from British Columbia to Northern California.
 There are numerous histories describing a massive earthquake and tsunami that occurred sometime around 1700.
 These histories were transcribed between 1860 and 1964.
 Read the highlighted sections of Ludwin et al. (2005), which can be found [here](https://github.com/June-Skeeter/Module4_GEOS270/blob/main/data/Readings/LudwinEtAl.pdf)